Celebrating 30 years of helping you give wisely

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found on the Our Process page.]

-"On April 2, 2021, the Trust entered into a note agreement with a Board of Trustee member to finance the purchase price of the property in Fort Scott, KS of $155,000.
-The note is interest-only, payable quarterly at an annual rate of 3% with a balloon payment of the principal on its maturity date of June 30, 2027."
+"...On April 2, 2021, the Trust entered into a note agreement with a Board of Trustee member to finance the purchase price of the property in Fort Scott, KS of $155,000.
+The note is interest-only, payable quarterly at an annual rate of 3% with a balloon payment of the principal on its maturity date of June 30, 2027.
+Upon sale of the property in December 2023 to the National Park Service, the Board of Trustee member forgave this note payable..."